vivavoce/scala_intro_to_actors/README.md

-#**workingActors**
+Functional Programming - workingActors demo
-##an introduction to Actors, workers, and Scala programming
+An introduction to Actors, workers, and Scala programming

-for companion screencast see: http://bit.ly/scalademo
+For companion screencast see: http://bit.ly/scalademo

 #### DOING MANY THINGS AT THE SAME TIME